Michael Eriksson

 Problem resolved: What now?

-Depending on the exact cause of a bug, it can be worth while to look for other instances of the same underlying problem.
+Depending on the exact cause of a bug, it can be worthwhile to look for other instances of the same underlying problem.
 Consider the trivial case of a newcomer to Java having used & where && would have been appropriate: If he did this once, chances are that he has done so consistently.
 It is also likely that he is unaware of the difference between | and ||, and this too should be checked.

 It can (in own code) be worth the effort to pay attention to any underlying cause for error, and to draw lessons for the future.
 The newcomer above would be wise to not only learn the difference between & and &&, but to grab a book and read up on the exact semantics of Java operators in general.
 (Obviously, someone else finding this error should make him aware of it.)
-Someone making an error when synchronizing multiple threads may find it beneficial to read up on issues relating to concurrency.
+Someone making an error when synchronizing multiple threads might find it beneficial to read up on issues relating to concurrency.
 Etc. Similarly, many developers have simple mistakes that they are very prone to do, and which it pays to check for both during development and debugging—I, for instance, have forgotten to actually assign a calculated value to a variable on several dozen occasions, and awareness of this weakness makes it possible for me to overcome it.

 If the search was lengthy, some time can be spent on re-tracing steps to identify which measures were a waste of time and which eventually lead to the goal.